 - Streams: append-only collections of map-like entries that provide an abstract log data type.
 They are covered in depth in the Introduction to KeyDB Streams.

-It's not always trivial to grasp how these data types work and what to use in order to solve a given problem from the command reference, so this document is a crash course to KeyDB data types and their most common patterns.
+It's not always trivial to grasp how these data types work and what to use in order to solve a given problem from the command reference, so this document is a crash course in KeyDB data types and their most common patterns.

 For all the examples we'll use the